Pension recycling: what is it and what are the rules?

 If all of the things below happened, you could incur a tax charge from HRMC:

-• After assessing your case, HMRC have decided that the recycling was pre-planned
+After assessing your case, HMRC has decided that the recycling was pre-planned

-HMRC is generally only concerned if they see an increase in excess of 30% on expected contributions.
-Only then will they consider applying the extra tax charge.
+As a guide, HMRC is generally only concerned if it sees an increase in excess of 30% on expected contributions.
+Only then will it consider applying the extra tax charge.

 Here are two examples, which show how you would be exempt, and how you could be liable.